roxma/envrc-rs/README.md

       -V, --version    Prints version information

   SUBCOMMANDS:
+      init     Init the prompt command
+      hook     Called for each prompt
-      allow    Grant permission to envrc to load the .envrc bash     for bashrc: PROMPT_COMMAND='eval "$(envrc bash)"'
-      deny     Remove the permission
+      allow    Grant permission to envrc to load the .envrc deny     Remove the permission
+      prune    Remove expired or non-existing-file permissions
-      help     Prints this message or the help of the given subcommand(s) prune    Remove expired or non-existing-file permissions
+      help     Print this message or the help of the given subcommand(s)
 ```

 Note: Take care of your background jobs before getting out of `.envrc`.